CMLEGEND1993/CMLEGEND1993/README.md

  💻 I love exploring new tech stack and leveraging them to build cool stuffs. 🛠️<br>
  🤝 I’m looking to collaborate on Python, SQL, Excel, and data visualization projects using Power BI  or Tableau.<br>
- 📫 You can reach out to me via LinkedIn (www.linkedin.com/in/chrysovalantis-milionis-61456619a) <br> ⚡ Things I love besides coding:
+ 📫 You can reach out to me via LinkedIn (www.linkedin.com/in/chrysovalantis-milionis-61456619a) <br> ❤️ Support Me and Follow Me In Social Media.<br>
+ ⚡ Things I love besides coding:
 <ul style="list-style-type:disc;">
   <li>Reading 📖</li>